 Autonomous underwater diving, free from constraints to the surface, became possible with the invention of three technical innovations: fins (patent de Corlieu 1933), the single-lens mask with coplanar vision (Monogoggle Patent Kramarenko, 1935) and the diving regulator (CG45 Cousteau-Gagnan, 1946)

 "Historical equipment" is the gear dating back to the origins of the autonomous underwater diving until 1980.
 By contrast we call gear which is at least 25 years old "vintage equipment".
 The fixed divide is the year 1980, because it represents the boundary between spontaneous diving and new industrialized diving, between self-managed diving and the spread of diving centers, between old teaching schools and the new teaching schools founded in the US.

 The virtual museum collects both "historical" and "vintage" equipment but just the most interesting or special products of the latter.

 Clicking on a category a page opens up with photos in small format of all the products of that category with a short explanation, ranked continuously by brand.
 By clicking on a product you access its data sheet which is accompanied by large format photographs.

-Anyone can contribute to the enrichment of this site with their own knowledge and equipment using the invitation form found in the News section.
+Anyone can contribute to enrich this site with his own knowledge and equipment following the invitation on the Home page.